graspit-simulator/graspit_interface/README.md

 This plugin exposes a ROS interface for the GraspIt! simulator via [graspit-ros](https://github.com/graspit-simulator/graspit-ros).
 The main purpose for writing this plugin was to demonstrate what we believe is the easiest way to expose GraspIt! functionality as a variety ROS services and action servers.

-Please feel free to use this as a template to write your own bridge between your ros system and GraspIt!.
+Please feel free to use this as a template to write your own bridge between a ros system and GraspIt!.

 To see how a client interacts with this interface, check out our python client [graspit_commander](https://github.com/graspit-simulator/graspit_commander).